Stochasticity of fatigue failure times in sheared glasses: Models and methods

 \subsection{Atomistic Model Glasses}

 We simulate two three-dimensional (3D) model glasses: (a) the 80:20 Kob-Anderson binary mixture of particles with Lennard-Jones (KA-BMLJ) interactions \cite{kabmlj_ref,LeishanthemNatCom2017} and (b) the Coslovich-Pastore model (CP), a binary mixture of particles with short-ranged interactions, with network-forming ability, mimicking the properties of silica \cite{CoslovichJPCM2009}.
+It is computationally challenging to generate results of sufficient quality for the distributions of failure times, as opposed to their mean values.
+We therefore choose to work with two model glasses with short-ranged interactions.
+Owing to the short-ranged interaction, the computational time is tractable, and this allows us to simulate enough samples to obtain reasonably good statistics of the failure times.

 The interaction potential for the KA-BMLJ model is: and the interaction potential for the CP model is:

 where $\alpha,\beta \in A,B$ denotes the particle type.
 For the CP model, the types $A$ and $B$ represent Silicon and Oxygen, respectively, and $\delta_{\alpha \beta}$ represents the Kronecker delta.